helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

 #### Firmware Requirements and Installation

 **Minimum Requirements :**
-1. SDCard 4GB
+1. SDCard/HDD/Flashdisk 4GB.
-2. Raspberry Pi 1/2/3/4
+2. Raspberry Pi 1/2/3/4 or CPU/Laptop.
-3. PC/Laptop with Windows OS
+3. PC/Laptop with Windows OS (if you use other OS, it's up to you but idk about installation with other OS).
-4. MicroSD Adapter/converter
+4. MicroSD Adapter/converter (for Raspberry Pi installation only).

 **Installation Steps :**